 And though it is the seventh-largest city in the United States, San Antonio is a sprawling metropolis that still offers spacious lots, Hill Country views and distinct neighborhoods with small-town Texas vibes, all in contrast with a vibrant and bustling downtown.

-Though the temperature is known to reach 90 to 100 F in the summer, San Antonians beat the heat with easy access to natural springs, rivers and lakes.
+Though the temperature is known to reach 90 to 100 degrees Fahrenheit in the summer, San Antonians beat the heat with easy access to natural springs, rivers and lakes.
 The city also boasts the most tree canopy coverage of any major U.S. city, with 38% of the city under tree shade.

 It’s a city as geographically diverse as it is culturally diverse, and one where residents can just as easily marvel at skyscrapers as white-tailed deer from their front porch.
 All this comes with a cost of living below the national average.